 Those who are against the notion, this is what they reason out as to support their belief of ‘why to avoid msg in pregnancy’:

-MSG has been approved by FDA, and it has been put in the list of GRAS substance (Generally recognized as safe).
-However, many people do have adverse reaction to MSG and hence if you are sensitive to it, you must completely avoid it when pregnant.
+FDA approves MSG and it finds a place on the list of GRAS substances (Generally recognized as safe).
+However, many people do have adverse reactions to MSG and if you are sensitive to it, you must completely avoid it when pregnant.

-In conclusion, we will advice that you consult your doctor about the particular food items you are taking and especially before trying food with MSG.
-It can be that you are not sensitive to MSG and in that case, consuming it should not be a problem.
+In conclusion, we will advise that you consult your doctor about the particular food items you are taking and especially before trying food with MSG.
+If you are not sensitive to MSG, consuming it should not be a problem.
 But because pregnancy reacts differently to everything, taking your doctor’s advice would just be the best thing!

-So, ultimately it is important to be aware of both the sides of the argument to take the best decision for yourself.
+So, ultimately it is important to be aware of both sides of the argument to make the best decision for yourself.